-- For the full-text version of the General Data Protection Regulation - For more information about GDPR for the VMS operator, see the Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators. - To stay current and learn more about GDPR developments, visit the European Commission website on Data Protection
+- For the full-text version of the General Data Protection Regulation - To stay current and learn more about GDPR developments, visit the European Commission website on Data Protection - For a guide to the GDPR to help organizations comply with its requirements, see the Information Commissioner's Office guide to the UK General Data Protection Regulation - For a list of key facts about GDPR, see Key facts on the General Data Protection Regulation

-- For a guide to the GDPR to help organizations comply with its requirements, see the Information Commissioner's Office guide to the UK General Data Protection Regulation - For a list of key facts about GDPR, see Key facts on the General Data Protection Regulation - For recommendations for European institutions and bodies on how to design and operate video surveillance systems, see the European Data Protection Supervisor (EDPS) guidelines - For more information on how to secure your XProtect VMS installations against cyber-attacks, see the hardening guide. - For information about how the components of the Milestone XProtect VMS interact, see the Milestone document describing the system architecture.
+- For recommendations for European institutions and bodies on how to design and operate video surveillance systems, see the European Data Protection Supervisor (EDPS) guidelines - For more information on how to secure your XProtect VMS installations against cyber-attacks, see the hardening guide. - For information about how the components of the Milestone XProtect VMS interact, see the Milestone document describing the system architecture.